Iran admits 'unintentionally' shooting down Ukrainian airliner | DW | 11.01.2020

 "The Islamic Republic deeply regrets this disastrous mistake," he said.
 "Investigations continue to identify & prosecute this great tragedy & unforgivable mistake."

-Iranian Foreign Minister Mohammad Javad Zarif also expressed his sorrow over shooting down the jet, but also blamed the US for the disaster.
+Iranian Foreign Minister Mohammad Javad Zarif also expressed his sorrow over the downed jet, but added that the US shared blame for the disaster.

 "A sad day.
 Preliminary conclusions of internal investigation by Armed Forces: Human error at time of crisis caused by US adventurism led to disaster," Zarif tweeted on Saturday.
 "Our profound regrets, apologies and condolences to our people, to the families of all victims, and to other affected nations."